analytiq-hub/sigagent.github.io/_posts/2022-05-17-grad-curl-div.md

 The operator $$\nabla$$ is called *nabla*, or, abbreviated, *del*, and is written as an upside-down triangle.

-We will assume all functions are smooth.
+In what follows, we will assume all functions are smooth.

 ## Gradient